arangodb/docs-hugo/site/content/3.13/release-notes/version-3.11/incompatible-changes-in-3-11.md

 This is only the case if all of the following conditions are true:

-- You either use ArangoDB version 3.11.10 (non-hotfix), or you use a 3.11 version from 3.11.10-1 onward together with the `--honor-nsswitch` startup option.
+- You either use ArangoDB version 3.11.10 (non-hotfix), or you use a 3.11 version from 3.11.10-1 onward with the `--honor-nsswitch` startup option enabled.
 - You use an ArangoDB package on bare metal (not a Docker container)
 - Your operating system uses glibc (like Ubuntu, Debian, RedHat, Centos, or most other Linux distributions, but not Alpine for instance)